BGuerrero825/Cyber-Notes/Offensive Security/Creating Custom Shellcode.md

 ...
 ```

-1. `find_kernel32:` has moved right after start, therefore no longer requiring an explicit call.
+1. `find_kernel32:` has moved right after the first two `start` instructions, therefore no longer requiring an explicit call.
+The rest of `start` is moved around, shown later.
 2. `find_function_shorten:` executes after `next_module` resolves, contains a short jump down to `find_function_shorten_bnc` which is small enough to not contain null bytes.
 3. `find_function_shorten_bnc:` immediately calls to `find_function_ret` (at a negative offset location), storing a return address to the stack pointing to the first instruction of `find_function`.
-4. `find_function_ret:` pops the previous return value off the stack and moves it into a another arbitrary stack location for future use (using `call dword ptr [ebp+0x04]`), then short jumps down to another function.
+4. `find_function_ret:` pops that return value off the stack and moves it into a another arbitrary stack location for future use (using `call dword ptr [ebp+0x04]`), then short jumps down to another function.

+`start` code functionality new functions:
 ```
 ...
     " find_function_finished:            "  #